Ectroverse/EctroverseDjango2/README.md

 1. `ps -aux` - get the list of currently running jobs
 2. ` kill PID` ,replacing the PID with the process ID of the Main.java

-this was the old way, which was never finished:
- `python manage.py process_tick` (will eventually get called every 10 minutes with a cronjob) go to http://127.0.0.1:8000 and it should work now to start automatic ticks, type `crontab -e` and add this line to the bottom: `* * * * * /usr/local/bin/python3 /code/manage.py process_tick 2>&1 >>/tmp/tick.log`
- control-x to exit crontab, do a `service cron restart`, and it should now automatically run ticks, check status with `ls /tmp/tick.log`

-## Starting up server once its setup

-1. `docker-compose up -d`

-that's it!  without docker this would be a dozen steps

 ## To rebuild the containers, like if a config setting changed (in project/requirements)
 First
 `docker-compose down`